oscaro00/datasubway/README.md

 - Logging solution
 - HTMX UI/TUI for displaying pre agg metadata and rewriting files
   - Could also display logs
+  - Probably makes sense to expose methods from data_model.py that will print this info (leave the UI to users)
 - Roll based access control?
   - Might make more sense for this to be a user implemented feature because it involves auth
 - Add optional AI dependency to get chat bot functionality working